 "Administrator": The Board, except that the Board may delegate its authority under the Plan to a committee of the Board (or one or more members of the Board), in which case references herein to the Board will refer to such committee (or members of the Board).
-The Board may delegate (i) to one or more of its members such of its duties, powers and responsibilities as it may determine; (ii) to one or more officers of the Company the power to grant rights or options to the extent permitted by Section 157(c) of the Delaware General Corporation Law; and (iii) to such Employees or other persons as it determines such ministerial tasks as it deems appropriate.
-In the event of any delegated to the extent of such delegation.
+The Board may delegate (i) to one or more of its members such of its duties, powers and responsibilities as it may determine, (ii) to one or more officers of the Company the power to grant rights or options to the extent permitted by Section 157(c) of the Delaware General Corporation Law, and (iii) to such Employees or other persons as it determines such ministerial tasks as it deems appropriate.
+Notwithstanding the foregoing, each person who serves as Administrator shall be "independent" under the applicable rules and regulations of the SEC, The NASDAQ Global Market, and the Code.
+In the event of any delegation described in the preceding sentence, the term "Administrator" shall include the person or persons so delegated to the extent of such delegation.